Frawak/squig-rl/README.md

 ## Acknowledgement

-First off, I have to thank organizers and participants of the [challenge](https://www.crowdai.org/challenges/nips-2017-learning-to-run).
+First off, I have to thank the organizers and participants of the [challenge](https://www.crowdai.org/challenges/nips-2017-learning-to-run).
 The exchange throughout it provided an accelerated learning curve.

 As a code basis, I chose [keras-rl](https://github.com/keras-rl/keras-rl).
 At first,